-I am excited to welcome you and your children to the 2023-2024 school year at Mae M. Walters Elementary.
+I am excited to welcome you and your children to the 2024-2025 school year at Mae M. Walters Elementary.
 It is an honor to have the opportunity to serve your children and this community.

-This year's theme "Building Our Way to Success" describes how we feel - full of excitement to welcome our boys and girls and to help them excel.
 Our teachers and entire staff are ready to work together to ensure our children receive the best educational experience.
 Together with your support, we will make it happen.